michaelgzajac/CSSCrashCourse/README.md

 FES CSS Crash Course content and examples.

-- 3 different types of layouts
+- 3 different types of layouts in CSSbestpractices folder.
-- Float example from class
+- Float example from class.